-We do not expect to generate significant revenue for the foreseeable future.
+The Company does not expect to generate significant revenue for the foreseeable future.

-Our entire focus has been on developing, commercializing, and obtaining regulatory authorizations and approvals of CHEMOSAT and Melphalan/HDS and currently we have only developed this system for the treatment of cancers in the liver.
-If CHEMOSAT and Melphalan/HDS for the treatment of cancers in the liver fails as a commercial product, we have no other products to sell.
-In addition, since CHEMOSAT is currently only authorized for marketing in the European Economic Area (EEA) and limited other jurisdictions, if we are unsuccessful in commercializing the product in the EEA and if Melphalan/HDS is not approved in the United States and elsewhere, we will have no means of generating revenue.
-In September 2013, the FDA issued a CRL with respect to our NDA for our Melphalan/HDS system.
-A CRL is issued by the FDA when the review of a file is completed, and questions remain that preclude approval of the NDA in its then current form.
-Accordingly, we do not expect to realize any revenues from product sales in the United States in the next several years, if at all.
-As a result, our revenue sources are, and will remain, extremely limited until our product candidates are approved by the FDA or other additional foreign regulatory agencies and successfully marketed.
-CHEMOSAT and Melphalan/HDS may not be successful in clinical trials, approved by the FDA or other additional foreign regulatory agency or marketed at any time in the foreseeable future or at all.
+Delcath's entire focus has been on developing, commercializing, and obtaining regulatory authorizations and approvals of CHEMOSAT/Melphalan/HDS and currently has only developed this system for the treatment of cancers in the liver.
+If CHEMOSAT/Melphalan/HDS for the treatment of cancers in the liver fails as a commercial product, the Company has no other products to sell.
+In addition, since CHEMOSAT is currently only authorized for marketing in the EEA and limited other jurisdictions, if Delcath is unsuccessful in commercializing the product in the EEA and if Melphalan/HDS is not approved in the United States and elsewhere, there will be no means of generating revenue.
+In September 2013, the FDA issued a CRL with respect to the Company's NDA for Melphalan/HDS.
+A CRL is issued by the FDA when the review of a file is completed and questions remain that preclude approval of the NDA in its then current form.
+Accordingly, Delcath does not expect to realize any revenues from product sales in the United States in the next several years, if at all.
+As a result, our revenue sources are, and will remain, extremely limited until the Company's product candidates are approved by the FDA or other additional foreign regulatory agencies and successfully marketed.
+CHEMOSAT/Melphalan/HDS may not be successful in clinical trials, approved by the FDA or other additional foreign regulatory agency or marketed at any time in the foreseeable future or at all.